Manipulate fields in inline editing mode of List or Library

 Populating fields of a new row

-First, we want to prepopulate the Due Date and Assigned To fields in a new List or Library row with the current form field values.
+Prepopulate the Due Date and Assigned To fields in a new List or Library row with the current form field values.

-//prepopulating fields of a new record
+// prepopulate fields of a new record

-//with the values from the parent form
+// with the values from the parent form

-//when a new item created
+// when a new item created

-//prepopulating fields of a new record
+// prepopulate fields of a new record

-//with the values from the parent form
+// with the values from the parent form

-//check that this is a new record
+// check that this is a new record

 if (editData.formType === 'New') {

-//prepopulating due date
+// prepopulate due date

 editData.field('TaskDueDate').value = fd.field('TaskDueDate').value;

-//prepopulating AssignedTo field
+// prepopulate AssignedTo field

 editData.field('AssignedTo').value = fd.field('AssignedTo').value;